When Business Is Good

-This is the way to create an aggressive business strategy.
+This is the way to create a more aggressive business strategy.

 The market may be in your favor now, but what disruption might lurk just around the corner?
 Look at trends.
 Don’t discount any until you have asked “why not.”
 If only Kodak had questioned their business model by asking, “Why not a switch to digital cameras?” or if the taxi industry had anticipated or reacted to Uber earlier.